clearlinux/clear-linux-documentation/source/clear-linux/guides/maintenance/bulk-provision.rst

       location of the Ister configuration file.

 #.
 Write a cloud-init document to customize the instance of the installation
    according to your requirements.
-The `cloud-init Read the Docs`_ provides a guide on how to write a cloud-init document.
+The `cloud-init`_ documentation provides a guide on how to write a cloud-init document.
 The guide covers the customization options provided by cloud-init after an installation.